withastro/astro.build/src/content/integrations/@forastroutilities.md

 ---
 name: "@forastro/utilities"
 title: "@forastro/utilities"
-description: "This package is a set of valuable functions and utilities for Astro these utilities are created to be practical and remove lots of boilerplate code."
+description: "This package is a set of components and functions that make things easier to accomplish with Astro.
+It's a library that has functions that are useful for conditional rendering and iteration.
+It has a link component which is useful f"
 categories:
   - "css+ui"
 npmUrl: "https://www.npmjs.com/package/@forastro/utilities"
 homepageUrl: "https://www.npmjs.com/package/@forastro/utilities"
-downloads: 292
+downloads: 349
 ---